 Sure enough it had taken out both drivers side tires... shredded them.
 Plus the rear passenger side tire was bulging and about to go!

-Roadside assistance on our insurance sent a tow truck but they wanted to tow us back to the border!!!
+Roadside assistance and the tag and title agent on our insurance company sent a tow truck but they wanted to tow us back to the border!!!

 Finally the driver got permission from his boss and the insurance company to drive us 1.5 hours to Gracie.
 Me, as the guy always trying to save time and money, thought this would be great.
 Becky said "are you kidding me?"
 It was a single cab tow truck and he would not allow us to stay in the minivan, so three adults, 4 kids and a dog crowded in this cab which, yes, was a stick shift!

 It was raining, the kids were hungry, we couldn't see from the fogged up windows and everyone was uncomfortable so we convinced the driver to drop us off at the next largest town.
 At this point it was 7 at night and dark.
 There was a tire shop that was closing but we were able to talk to them and he said he'd buy three new tires in the morning and repair our van while it was at the hotel.
 So we went to the hotel, got dinner and crashed.